Structure of a delivery pipeline configuration file

 Google Cloud Deploy uses the profile with

-the release.
-Skaffold profiles let you vary configuration between targets while
+when creating the release.
+Skaffold profiles let you vary configuration between

 The delivery pipeline definition file can contain target definitions, or you can specify targets in a separate file.
 You can repeat Target names within a project, but they must be unique within a delivery pipeline.